 Workers above the age of 25 are entitled to a minimum wage.
 To enumerate, there are certain types of occupation which are not entitled.
-For example, apprentices under 19, self-employed people, voluntary workers, etc. The complete list is found here.
+For example, apprentices under 19, self-employed people, voluntary workers, etc. The complete list is found at UK government’s website here.

 For workers below 25, the following hourly rates as minimum wage apply.

 - 21 to 24 years – £7.70 / hour